XronTrix10/Python-Passwd/README.md

 - The credentials are saved in a hidden directory inside APPDATA folder in encrypted format (.pswd)
 - User can save email, mobile, username, passwords and comments
 - User can have multiple accounts in same website or app
+- User can delete or modify saved credentials
 - Have different categories for credentials

 ## Requirements